 Groups 2c, 2d and 2e were added to compare different booster doses.
 Group 2c received the same dose at booster as the first dose and group 2d received half the dose at booster.
 Group 2e received a MenACWY booster dose which is the same as their first dose.
 Participants were randomly assigned to group 2c or 2d.
 We are now inviting all participants in groups 2 and 4 to have a further (booster) vaccine.
 Participants will receive the same booster vaccine type as they received for their first vaccine.
 Therefore participants who received the ChAdOx1 nCoV-19 vaccine will receive a booster dose of ChAdOx1 nCoV-19.
 Participants who received MenACWY as their initial vaccine will receive a MenACWY booster dose which is the same as their first dose.
-All participants will remain blinded to which vaccine they receive at the point of booster vaccination.
-Participants who choose to receive a booster dose will need to stay in the study and have further visits for up to 15 months in total.
+All participants who choose to receive a booster dose will need to stay in the study and have further visits for up to 15 months in total.